Bhanshu/guidepointlab/guidepoint/wp-content/plugins/multilanguage/readme.txt

 == Screenshots ==

+1. Language switcher widgets in frontend.
+2. Language switcher in site menu.
-1. Plugin setting page with a table of languages ​​that have been added to the translation.
+3. Plugin setting page with a table of languages ​​that have been added to the translation.
-2. Plugin setting page with a form to add a language.
+4. Plugin setting page with a form to add a language.
-3. Plugin setting page with the main plugin settings.
+5. Plugin setting page with the main plugin settings.
-4. Post/page editor with translation tabs.
+6. Post/page editor with translation tabs.
-5. Translation form for adding a new category.
+7. Translation form for adding a new category.
-6. Translation form for editing a category.
+8. Translation form for editing a category.
-7. Translation form for adding a new tag.
+9. Translation form for adding a new tag.
-8. Adding and settings language switcher widget in admin panel.
+10. Adding and settings language switcher widget in admin panel.
-9. Language switcher widget in frontend (Drop-down languages list).
-10. Language switcher widget in frontend (Drop-down flag icons).
-11. Language switcher widget in frontend (Flag icons).
+11. Adding language switcher into site menu.

 == Changelog ==

+= V1.1.8 - 15.07.2016 =
+* Update : BWS panel section was updated.

+= V1.1.7 - 28.06.2016 =
+* Bugfix : Bug with displaying the list of languages was fixed.
+* NEW : "mltlngg-{current language slug}" class type has been added to <body> tag for an ability to stylize content of certain language.

+= V1.1.6 - 30.05.2016 =
+* NEW : Ability to display aligned languages switcher in the site menu has been added.
+* Bugfix : Bug with displaying alternative page links was fixed.
+* Bugfix : The conflict with WooCommerce REST API was resolved.

+= V1.1.5 - 04.04.2016 =
+* NEW : Ability to add languages switcher into site menu.
+* NEW : The column which displays translation availability has been added to the posts and taxonomies list.
+* Update : Displaying Language switcher widget as Drop-down languages list was changed.
+* NEW : Ability to add custom styles.
+* NEW : The Czech language file was added.
+* Update : Saving data for languages in admin panel has been improved.

+= V1.1.4 - 22.02.2016 =
+* NEW : Ability to add links to your current page for each language from your site into the tag <head> has been added.
+* NEW : Ability to hide link slug for default language has been added.
+* Update : Widget with languages switcher has been updated.

 = V1.1.3 - 04.12.2015 =
 * Bugfix : The bug with default searching was fixed.